 The Fargo Public Library welcomes families and children of all ages.
-Library staff strives to provide a safe and appropriate environment for all library users.
+Library staff strive to provide a safe and appropriate environment for all library users.
 Library staff are committed to helping children find materials, planning programs that inform and entertain, and providing an environment that encourages study and exploration.
 Sharing this environment with other people requires that everyone abide by the Rules of Conduct established by the Library Board of Directors.
 Our libraries are public buildings.
 Any public place may be unsafe for a child who is left unattended even for brief periods of time.
 In addition, library facilities are neither designed nor licensed to provide childcare and should not be used for this purpose.
-A child left alone at the library without a responsible caregiver may become bored, fatigued or frightened and this may lead to behavior that disrupts the library services that are provided to them and/or others.
+A child left alone at the library without a responsible caregiver may become bored, fatigued or frightened, and this may lead to behavior that disrupts library services provided to them and/or others.
 It is not the library’s intention to seek out unattended children or to inhibit children’s independence, but rather to have a guideline in place when a problem presents itself.
-The library encourages parents to consider the safety and well-being of their children and the needs of other library users of all ages.
+The library encourages parents to consider the safety and well-being of their children as well as the needs of other library users of all ages.

 Age Guidelines for Supervision: